Last Updated on Nov 19, 2022

 You need to become an aerospace welder first is a high school diploma or an equivalent document (GED, for instance).
 It is the most basic requirement in the field.

 Still, it is worth noting that employers are more likely to consider applicants who possess an associate’s degree in welding technology or a similar niche.
-Furthermore, if you would like to sign up for a welding program at a vocational school, you’ll be required to have a high school diploma or Ged.
+Furthermore, if you would like to sign up for a welding school program, you’ll be required to have a high school diploma or Ged.

 If you don’t have this document, perhaps it is time to start working on it!